Tinkerforge/doc/source/Hardware/Bricklets/Analog-Out.rst

 you should see a tab named "Analog Out Bricklet" in the Brick Viewer after you pressed "connect".
 Select this tab.
 In this tab you can configure the voltage on the output pin.
-You can measure this voltage with a voltmeter.
+For test purposes, you can measure this voltage with a voltmeter.
 If everything went as expected the voltage on the voltmeter and the voltage you have configured should be identical.